 MBCT and Stress Reduction

 Mindfulness-based cognitive therapy for anxiety is effective in reducing perceived stress levels.
-People often report feeling less overwhelmed and better equipped to manage life’s challenges by cultivating mindfulness and promoting non-reactivity to stressors.
-I have used mindfulness-based cognitive therapy is great for athletes, people with stressful jobs, and college and graduate students.
+By cultivating non-reactivity to stressors, people often report feeling less overwhelmed and better equipped to manage life’s challenges.
+I have used mindfulness-based cognitive therapy, which is great for athletes, people with stressful jobs, and the therapy for college and graduate students.

 MBCT and Enhancing Well-being